tstepien/strain-mapping/README.md

 ## Other Image Analysis

+### Area Extraction

-Other information can be extracted from the images.
-For example, the relevant code for calculating the area of segmented images is located in the [area_extraction](area_extraction/) folder:
+The relevant code for calculating the area of segmented images is located in the [area_extraction](area_extraction/) folder:

 + [gettingareas.ijm](area_extraction/gettingareas.ijm): run this program in ImageJ to extract the areas of a segmented image in pixels

+### Boundary Extraction

+The relevant code for finding the boundary locations of segmented images is located in the [boundary_extraction](boundary_extraction/) folder:

++ [gettingboundaries.ijm](boundary_extraction/gettingboudaries.ijm): run this program in ImageJ to extract the boundary locations of a segmented image in pixels

 ### Conversion of ImageJ data to MATLAB